Aliases for PDCD6 Gene

 External Ids for PDCD6 Gene

 This gene encodes a calcium-binding protein belonging to the penta-EF-hand protein family.
 Calcium binding is important for homodimerization and for conformational changes required for binding to other protein partners.
 This gene product participates in T cell receptor-, Fas-, and glucocorticoid-induced programmed cell death.
 In mice deficient for this gene product, however, apoptosis was not blocked suggesting this gene product is functionally redundant.
 Alternatively spliced transcript variants encoding multiple isoforms have been observed for this gene, and a pseudogene of this gene is also located on the short arm of chromosome 5. [provided by RefSeq, May 2012]

 GeneCards Summary for PDCD6 Gene

 PDCD6 (Programmed Cell Death 6) is a Protein Coding gene.
-Diseases associated with PDCD6 include ocular melanoma.
-Among its related pathways are Metabolism and Transport to the Golgi and subsequent modification.
 GO annotations related to this gene include calcium ion binding and identical protein binding.
-An important paralog of this gene is CAPNS2.
+An important paralog of this gene is PEF1.

 UniProtKB/Swiss-Prot for PDCD6 Gene